Productivity & Tools 36 min read Apr 16, 2026

 Future-Proofing Your Meeting ROI Strategy

 As work environments evolve, meeting ROI measurement must adapt to new technologies and work patterns.
+Forward-thinking organizations are already implementing next-generation approaches that will define the future of meeting effectiveness measurement.

 Remote and Hybrid Considerations

-Virtual meetings introduce unique ROI factors:
+Virtual meetings introduce unique ROI factors that require specialized measurement approaches:

 • Technology learning curves: Time invested in platform familiarity